alfredkzr/okta-events-to-aws/README.md

 # Example
 We will use a simple example to demonstrate the integration between Okta and AWS.

-In this scenarion, we will create an automation to suspend the AWS IAM user when Okta user is suspended.
-Obviously having IAM user is not exactly a good practice but you may still be using it for certain situation.
+In this scenarion, we will create an automation to delete the corresponding AWS IAM user when Okta user is suspended.
+Obviously having IAM user is not a good practice but you may still be using it for certain situation.

+For example, when demo@

 ## Part A: AWS Setup
 Let's create a few AWS services to make this happen.